seanox/aspect-js/README.md

 BF: Composite Asynchron: Corection of passed arguments
 BF: Composite Events: Composite.EVENT_RENDER_END now includes the mounting of models
 BF: Composite Mount Synchronization: Correction for the input-elements: select, radio, checkbox
+BF: Composite Expression Parse: Correction of the detection of value- and method-expressions
 BF: Extension Capitalize: Correction for use with empty strings
 BF: MVC: Correction of the embedded use of SiteMap.accept(path)
+BF: MVC: Correction of initial forwarding from / to /#
 CR: Test: (Re)Move of Assert.assertEqualsTo as Assert.assertSameTo in /test/modules/common.js
 CR: Test: Enhancement of console output monitoring
 CR: Test: Optimization of console forwarding